Varangian Guard: Norse sagas

 According to the sagas, the West Norse entered the service of the Guard considerably later than the East Norse.
-The Laxdœla saga, informs that the Icelander Bolli Bollason, born c.
-1006, was the first known Icelander in the Varangian Guard.
-Travelling to Constantinople via Denmark, he spent many years in the Varangian Guard; "and was thought to be the most valiant in all deeds that try a man, and always went next to those in the forefront."
+According to the Laxdœla saga, the Icelander Bolli Bollason (born c.
+1006) was the first known Icelander in the Varangian Guard.
+Travelling to Constantinople via Denmark, he spent many years in the Varangian Guard, "and was thought to be the most valiant in all deeds that try a man, and always went next to those in the forefront."
 The saga also records the finery his followers received from the Emperor, and the influence he held after his return to Iceland:

 The Varangian Guard is mentioned also in Njal's Saga in reference to Kolskegg—an Icelander said to have come first to Holmgard (Novgorod) and then on to Miklagard (Constantinople), where he entered the Emperor's service.
 "The last that was heard of him was, that he had wedded a wife there, and was captain over the Varangians, and stayed there till his death day."

 One of the members of the Varangian Guard was the future king Harald Sigurdsson III of Norway, known as Harald Hardråde ("Hard-ruler").
 Having fled his homeland, Harald went first to Gardariki and then on to Constantinople, where he arrived in 1035.
 He participated in eighteen battles and during his service fought against Arabs in Anatolia and Sicily under General George Maniakes, as well as in southern Italy and Bulgaria.
 An extensive account of Harald Sigurdsson's journeys is found in Harald Sigurdsson's Saga.

 During his time in the Varangian Guard Harald earned the titles of manglavites and spatharokandidatos.
 But his service ended with his imprisonment for misappropriation of imperial plunder taken during his command.
-He was released upon the dethronement of the Emperor Michael V, and saga sources suggest he was the one sent to blind the Emperor when he and his uncle fled to the church of Studion Monastery and clung to the altar.
+He was released upon the dethronement of the Emperor Michael V, and saga sources suggest he was the one sent to blind the Emperor when he and his uncle fled to the church of the Stoudios Monastery and clung to the altar.

 Harald then sought to leave his post, but was denied this.
 He eventually escaped and returned home in 1043, becoming King of Norway before eventually dying at the Battle of Stamford Bridge while invading England in 1066.

-The Varangian Guard regained some of its old Scandinavian flavour when Harald Hardråde's grandson, Sigurd I of Norway, went on the Norwegian Crusade to the Holy land.
+The Varangian Guard regained some of its old Scandinavian flavour when Harald Hardråde's grandson, Sigurd I of Norway, went on the Norwegian Crusade to the Holy Land.
 After fighting battles against the Muslims, King Sigurd in 1110 let the rest of his force, who originally numbered 6,000 men, join the Varangian Guard.
 King Sigurd returned home with fewer than a hundred of his personal Guard.

 Most of the Old Norse narratives which deals with Norwegians or Icelanders in the Varangian Guard are from the 13th century, and bear witness to a continued interest and generally positive views towards Byzantium within the West Norse cultural area.